juanma-wp/enterprise-block-editor/Module 7 WordPress Data Layer and wp.data/05 Creating Custom Data Stores.md

-# Creating Custom Data Stores
+# 7.5: Creating Custom Data Stores

 In the WordPress ecosystem, custom data stores play a crucial role in managing application state efficiently.
 By leveraging the WordPress Data Layer and wp.data, developers can create powerful and flexible state management solutions for their plugins and themes.

 ## Introduction to the WordPress Data Layer and wp.data

-The WordPress Data Layer, facilitated by the `@wordpress/data` package, provides a centralized approach to managing state across WordPress applications.
+The WordPress Data Layer, facilitated by the [`@wordpress/data`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-data/) package, provides a centralized approach to managing state across WordPress applications.
 It is inspired by Redux, a predictable state container for JavaScript applications, but tailored to fit seamlessly into the WordPress ecosystem.
 This system allows developers to manage and share data across various components and plugins efficiently.

 ### State Management with Redux Principles

-At its core, the `wp.data` package adopts Redux-like principles for state management, which include:
+At its core, the `wp.data` package adopts Redux-like principles for state management, which include [the following elements](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-data/#redux-store-options):

 - **Store**: Holds the application state.
 - **Actions**: Plain JavaScript objects that describe events affecting the state.